HAWC with Gammapy#

 The HAWC data is largely private.
 However, in 2022, a small sub-set of HAWC Pass4 event lists from the Crab nebula region was publicly released.
 This dataset is 1 GB in size, so only a subset will be used here as an example.

 This notebook is a quick introduction to HAWC data analysis with Gammapy.
-It briefly describes the HAWC data and how to access it, and then uses a subset of it to produce a MapDataset, to show how the data reduction is performed.
+It briefly describes the HAWC data and how to access it, and then uses a subset of the data to produce a MapDataset, to show how the data reduction is performed.

-The HAWC data release contains events where energy is estimated using two different algorithms, referred to as “NN” and “GP” (see this paper for a detailed description).
+The HAWC data release contains events where the energy is estimated using two different algorithms, referred to as “NN” and “GP” (see this paper for a detailed description).
 These two event classes are not independent, meaning that events are repeated between the NN and GP datasets.
-So these data should never be analyzed jointly, and one of the two estimators needs to be chosen before proceeding.
+Therefore, these data should never be analysed jointly, and one of the two estimators needs to be chosen before proceeding.

 HAWC data access and reduction#